Iowa Cubs: Triple-A East / International League (2021–present)

 Following the 2020 season, Major League Baseball assumed control of Minor League Baseball in a move to increase player salaries, modernize facility standards, and reduce travel.
 The Chicago Cubs retained Iowa as their Triple-A affiliate, but the Pacific Coast League disbanded, and the Cubs were placed in the Triple-A East.
 Iowa began competition in the new league on May 4 with a 3–0 loss to the Indianapolis Indians at Principal Park.
 On May 9, the Cubs tossed the league's first no-hitter when Shelby Miller, Tommy Nance, Brad Wieck, and Ryan Meisinger combined to no-hit Indianapolis, 2–0, in Des Moines.
 Pitchers Justin Steele, Scott Effross, and Dillon Maples threw the league's second no-hitter in the first game of a seven-inning doubleheader against the St. Paul Saints on July 11, a 1–0 home win.
 Iowa ended the season in seventh place in the Midwestern Division with a 50–70 record.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Iowa finished the tournament in 29th place with a 1–8 record.
-In December 2021, owner Michael Gartner announced that the team was sold to Endeavor.
+In December 2021, owner Michael Gartner announced that the team had been sold to Endeavor.
 In 2022, the Triple-A East became known as the International League, the name historically used by the regional circuit prior to the 2021 reorganization.